Leo9693/code-challenge/README.md

 npm run test
 ```

-execute tests for the app, two test so far for api calls
+execute tests for the app, we have tests for asynchronous API requests and snapshots for react components

 ## 🎈 Usage <a name="usage"></a>